renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Use this field if you need to perform a "key rotation" and support more than one keypair at a time.
 Decryption with this key will be tried after `privateKey`.

-If you are migrating from the legacy public key encryption approach to use GPG, then move your legacy private key from `privateKey` to `privateKeyOld` and then put your new GPG private key in `privateKey`.
+If you're migrating from the legacy public key encryption approach to use GPG, then move your legacy private key from `privateKey` to `privateKeyOld` and then put your new GPG private key in `privateKey`.
 Doing so will mean that Renovate will first try to decrypt using the GPG key but fall back to the legacy key and try that next.

 You can remove the `privateKeyOld` config option once all the old encrypted values have been migrated, or if you no longer want to support the old key and let the processing of repositories fail.